 Overall, training your puppy is an important step in being a dog owner and will ensure your pet develops into a well-mannered, happy companion.

 What Comes After Puppy Training?

-After completing the training program, your puppy will be developmentally ready to begin learning additional new skills.
+After completing our program for puppy training in St. Charles, your puppy will be developmentally ready to begin learning additional new skills.
 We recommend Basic Obedience next.
 This will continue to develop your dog’s skills, but the difference between puppy training and adult basic obedience is that it focuses on effective corrections and less on positive reinforcement/rewards since older dogs have the cognitive ability to understand good from bad.